If no answer, leave a detailed message with a call back number. An officer will promptly return your call.

 Lost or Found Pet?

-Animal Control Officers may or may not respond to livestock at large complaints depending on jurisdiction but will investigate cruelty and neglect cases involving livestock.
+Animal Care & Control Officers may or may not respond to livestock at large complaints depending on jurisdiction but will investigate cruelty and neglect cases involving livestock.
 For areas Animal Control Officers do not cover, Sheriff’s Department may be able to assist.

 Pet owners are required to provide animals with necessary food, water, shelter, sanitation, space, ventilation and medical attention if needed.
 Animals can not be tethered on sidewalks, in alleys or any other place open to the public.
 All city, county and state parks require pets to be leashed for the safety of all park users.